stackify/stackify-api-php/README.md

 By default handler requires [Stackify agent](https://stackify.screenstepslive.com/s/3095/m/7787/l/119709-installation-for-linux) to be running.
-There are other ways to send data, read more in [Monolog package documentation](https://github.com/stackify/stackify-log-monolog), all transports ara available for standalone logger as well.
+There are other ways to send data, read more in [Monolog package documentation](https://github.com/stackify/stackify-log-monolog), all transports are available for standalone logger as well.

 ## License